CoorpAcademy/react-native-mock-render/README.md

+# another fork ?

+Root App doesn't maintain its fork anymore, and we at Coorpacademy need to update Mocks as React Native goes further.

 # react-native-mock-render

 A fork of [react-native-mock](https://github.com/RealOrangeOne/react-native-mock) that renders components

 ## Requirements

 - Node.js 4+
 - The latest version of react-native